maksym-boytsov/maksym-boytsov/README.md

 ### Hi there 👋
-#### I'm Maksym Boytsov - Software Engineer focused on Web3 technologies - currently based in Warsaw, Poland.
+#### I'm Max, Software Engineer focused on Web3 technologies - currently based in Warsaw, Poland.

 #####